Adaptive sampling strategies for risk-averse stochastic optimization with constraints: Introduction

 Our work has a great deal in common with the adaptive sampling approaches taken in \cite{byrd2012sample,Bollapragada2018,Bollapragada2018a}.
-In order to highlight the primary similarities, we note that in our approach to (stochastic) projected gradient descent (\Cref{sub:idealized_algorithm,sub:a_less_than_ideal_algorithm} and \Cref{sub:a_practical_algorithm}), we arrive at a condition similar to the ``norm test'' introduced for unconstrained optimization in \cite{byrd2012sample}.\footnote{The words ``norm test'' are not actually used in \cite{byrd2012sample}, but recent works by the authors of \cite{byrd2012sample} have adopted this terminology; see, e.g., \cite{Bollapragada2018a,xie2020constrained}.} A similar test also appears in our sequential quadratic programming (SQP) algorithm (\Cref{sub:non_convex_problems}), where it could also be accompanied by two other conditions similar to the ``inner product test'' and the ``orthogonality test'', respectively, first proposed in \cite{Bollapragada2018a}.
+In order to highlight the primary similarities, we note that in our approach to (stochastic) projected gradient descent (\Cref{sub:idealized_algorithm,sub:a_less_than_ideal_algorithm} and \Cref{sub:a_practical_algorithm}), we arrive at a condition similar to the ``norm test'' introduced for unconstrained optimization in \cite{carter1991on}, and later used in \cite{byrd2012sample}.\footnote{The words ``norm test'' are not actually used in either \cite{carter1991on} or \cite{byrd2012sample}, but recent works by the authors of \cite{byrd2012sample} have promoted this terminology; see, e.g., \cite{Bollapragada2018a,xie2020constrained}.} A similar test also appears in our sequential quadratic programming (SQP) algorithm (cf. \Cref{sec:nonconvex-applications}).

+Another approach to deal with stochastic programs with deterministic constraints appeared online a few months after the initial version of this article \cite{na21,na21_b}.
+While \cite{xie2020constrained} present an adaptive sampling algorithm that shows similar properties to our methods, Na et al. \cite{na21} use an indepedent approach to develop a novel stochastic line search procedure and associated stochastic SQP algorithm that can also be extended to work for inequality-constrained stochastic programs based on active-set strategies \cite{na21_b}.

-This work arose from a need to develop efficient stochastic programming methods for large-scale decision-making problems; especially in engineering design, where oversampling is extremely costly \cite{kouri2013trust,Shi2018,Geiersbach2020,Ion2018,zou2019adaptive}.
+The present work arose from a need to develop efficient stochastic programming methods for large-scale decision-making problems; especially in engineering design, where each individual sample computation is extremely costly \cite{kouri2013trust,Shi2018,Geiersbach2020,Ion2018,zou2019adaptive}.
+In these high-cost scenarios, one wishes to evaluate as few samples as possible.
 It is well-established that the expected risk~\cref{eq:ExpectedValue} is often unsuitable to predict immediate and long-term performance, manufacturing and maintenance costs, system response, levels of damage, and numerous other quantities of interest \cite{Rockafellar2010,kouri2016risk,Kouri2018,Kouri2018a}.
-Therefore, today's industrial problems are made even more challenging because they typically require a risk-averse formulation.
+Therefore, today's industrial problems are made even more challenging because they typically require a risk-averse formulation \cite{kodakkal2022riskaverse,TyrrellRockafellar2015}.